opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 # Heritage Impact Assessment using QField

-## From Qgis to Qfield and Vice Versa: How the New Android Application Is Facilitating the Work of the Archaeologist in the Field
+## From QGIS to QField and Vice Versa: How the New Android Application Is Facilitating the Work of the Archaeologist in the Field

 **Roberto Montagnetti 1,* and Giuseppe Guarino 2**

-<sub><sup>1 adArte s.r.l.
-Archeologia, Restauro, ICT, 47921 Rimini, Italy</sup></sub>
+<small>1 adArte s.r.l.
+Archeologia, Restauro, ICT, 47921 Rimini, Italy</small>

-<sub><sup>2 Department of History and Cultures—DISCI, University of Bologna, 40124 Bologna, Italy;
+<small>2 Department of History and Cultures—DISCI, University of Bologna, 40124 Bologna, Italy;
-guarino.archeo@gmail.com</sup></sub>
+guarino.archeo@gmail.com</small>

-<sub><sup>* Correspondence: robertomontagnetti@gmail.com</sup></sub>
+<small>* Correspondence: robertomontagnetti@gmail.com</small>

-<sub><sup>† Presented at the ArcheoFOSS XIII Workshop—Open Software, Hardware, Processes, Data and Formats in
+<small>† Presented at the ArcheoFOSS XIII Workshop—Open Software, Hardware, Processes, Data and Formats in
-Archaeological Research, Padova, Italy, 20–22 February 2019.</sup></sub>
+Archaeological Research, Padova, Italy, 20–22 February 2019.</small>

-<sub><sup>**Abstract:** The aim of this paper is to highlight the main benefits of using the Qfield app in archae-
+<small>**Abstract:** The aim of this paper is to highlight the main benefits of using the QField app in archae-
 ological jobs.
-In particular this article provides examples to use Qfield in open area excavation, Archaeological survey and impact assessment (HIA) projects.</sup></sub>
+In particular this article provides examples to use QField in open area excavation, Archaeological survey and impact assessment (HIA) projects.</small>

-<sub><sup>**Keywords:** Qfield; archeology; VIARCH; HIA; Qgis</sup></sub>
+<small>**Keywords:** QField; archeology; VIARCH; HIA; QGIS</small>

 ----------------------------------------------------------------------------------------------------------------------

 ### 1. Introduction

-The aim of this paper is to highlight the main benefits of using the Qfield app.
+The aim of this paper is to highlight the main benefits of using the QField app.
 An App that can be installed on an Android device for all archaeologists working in the field.

-The main feature of this new application will allow the archaeologist to upload to his/her smartphone or tablet the .qgis project of the excavation based on the general information concerning the site that is already available to you.
+The main feature of this new application will allow the archaeologist to upload to his/her smartphone or tablet the .qgs project of the excavation based on the general information concerning the site that is already available to you.
 At this point, it is possible to implement the collection of data directly on site, maintaining constant updates to your system, thus allowing you to review the project throughout the excavation process.

-The “pocket-GIS” with Qfield is finally a reality!
+The “pocket-GIS” with QField is finally a reality!

-Working with Qfield in the field allows us to significantly reduce registration and computerisation time of inputting data into the database system, eliminating the digiti- sation of field registers and all related paperwork.
+Working with QField in the field allows us to significantly reduce registration and computerisation time of inputting data into the database system, eliminating the digiti- sation of field registers and all related paperwork.
 The advantage of entrusting all of the information to the main GIS platform of the project (master), which is stored inside the PC, means this leaves only the task of checking the collected data, along with the bonus of in-depth topographical and geospatial analysis.

-In this article, we will show a practical example of integrated use of Qgis and Qfield, which relates to an open area excavation.
+In this article, we will show a practical example of integrated use of QGIS and QField, which relates to an open area excavation.

 The intervention methodology proposed in this article was constructed by the per- sonal experience of the authors; this specifically refers to open area excavation works in commercial archaeology projects.

-### 2. Main Features of Qfield
+### 2. Main Features of QField

-Qfield is an Android app that can be downloaded from Google Play.
+QField is an Android app that can be downloaded from Google Play.
 This application, although it presents itself with a very simple interface, is rich in functions such as: